vSAN can encrypt data at rest in your vSAN datastore.

 Using encryption on your vSAN datastore requires some preparation.
 After your environment is set up, you can enable data-at-rest encryption on your vSAN cluster.

-Data-at-rest encryption requires an external Key Management Server (KMS), the vCenter Server system, and your ESXi hosts. vCenter Server requests encryption keys from an external KMS.
+You can use an external Key Management Server (KMS), the vCenter Server system, and your ESXi hosts to encrypt data in your vSAN cluster. . vCenter Server requests encryption keys from an external KMS.
 The KMS generates and stores the keys, and vCenter Server obtains the key IDs from the KMS and distributes them to the ESXi hosts.

 vCenter Server does not store the KMS keys, but keeps a list of key IDs.